-- Consistent with the consent requirements in Rules II.C., either a parent or the adult student or an LEA may initiate a request for an initial evaluation to determine if a student is a student with a disability under Part B of the IDEA and the Rules.
+- Consistent with the consent requirements in Rules II.C., either a parent or the student who is an adult or an LEA may initiate a request for an initial evaluation to determine if a student is a student with a disability under Part B of the IDEA and the Rules.
 Upon receipt of a request for an evaluation, Walden must respond within a reasonable timeframe.
 The response may not be delayed due to Walden's Response to Intervention process. - 2.
-Walden shall provide an initial special education assessment for students who enter the custody of the Division of Child and Family Services (DCFS) upon request by that division, and the LEA obtains appropriate parental consent for the evaluation for students whose school records indicate they may have disabilities requiring special education services.
+Walden shall provide an initial special education assessment for children who enter the custody of the Division of Child and Family Services (DCFS), upon request by that division and the LEA obtains appropriate parental consent for the evaluation for children whose school records indicate that they may have disabilities requiring special education services.

-II.C.
-PARENTAL CONSENT (34 CFR § 300.300; RULES II.C.)
+II.C.PARENTAL CONSENT (34 CFR § 300.300; RULES II.C.)